-The Fallbrook Union Elementary School District is committed to providing children 3 years through 8th grade with special needs, a free and appropriate public education (FAPE) consistent with federal and state laws.
-As a member of the North Coast Consortium for Special Education (NCCSE), we offer a full range of special education services that appropriately meet student needs.
-FUESD has a dedicated staff that provides services for students with disabilities ranging from mild learning disorders to severe physical and mental handicaps.
-Credentialed special education teachers, speech therapists, occupational therapists, adapted physical education specialists and psychologists make up our exceptional special education professionals.
+The Fallbrook Union Elementary School District is committed to providing children age 3 years through 8th grade with special needs, a free and appropriate public education (FAPE) consistent with federal and state laws.
+As a member of the North Coastal Consortium for Special Education (NCCSE), we offer a full range of special education services appropriate for students with disabilities ranging from mild learning disorders to severe physical and mental handicaps.
+Credentialed special education teachers, speech therapists, occupational therapists, adapted physical education specialists, and psychologists make up our team of dedicated special education professionals.
 Services and placements are based on each student’s Individualized Educational Program (IEP).

 What is Special Education?

 Special Education is specialized instruction provided for children from birth to age 22 who are eligible according to the laws and regulations outlined by the state and federal government.
 A student may be eligible for special education services as an individual with special needs in one of fourteen areas identified by the Individuals with Disabilities Education Act (IDEA).